 - Preventing food waste by distributing leftovers to a local food charity

-- Upgrading to sanitation systems that are more environmentally friendly human systems (Clear Water Sanitation-Tualatin)
+- Upgrading to sanitation systems that are more environmentally friendly human systems

 - Ongoing cumulative carbon emissions absorption by the free tree seedlings turned trees given to finishers since 1993.

-- Providing a vegetarian option at our pasta party.
+- Providing vegetarian options at our finish

 - Conservation of renewable energy sources for power (solar panels at the start/finish area for 2009); water and waste through our official hotel and exposition site, the Portland Hilton Hotel, which is a Green Seal Certified hotel. (click here to learn more)

-- Accessibility to our event by public and mass transportation…all the way to/from the airport and around the Portland Metropolitan area.
+- Accessibility to our event by public and mass transportation.
+All the way to/from the airport and around the Portland Metropolitan area.
 (Tri-met bus, MAX light rail, trolley)

 Equipment & Materials: